Advising Appointment

 Major Courses

 Major courses are the courses that make up your major curriculum.
-In some majors, this includes technical electives or concentrations.
+In some majors, this includes approved electives, technical electives or concentrations.

 Support Courses

-If your major has Support courses are courses, they are chosen by your department to provide foundational support for your Major Courses.
+If your major has Support courses, they are chosen by your department to provide foundational support for your Major Courses.
 These courses sometimes double count as General Education Courses.

 General Education (GE) Courses

 General Education courses are broken down into several areas.
-You may notice some of these areas are completed through your Support Courses.
-In most cases, transfers still need to complete some GE courses at Cal Poly including the Upper Division GE courses.
+You may notice some of these areas are completed through your Major or Support Courses.
+In most cases, transfer students still need to complete some GE courses at Cal Poly including the Upper Division GE courses.

 Free Electives

-If your major has Free Electives, you should have already fulfilled this requirement with transfer credit.
+If your major has Free Electives, you may have already fulfilled this requirement with transfer credit.

 Understanding your Degree Progress Report